-This easy recipe for creamy banana pudding is sure to make you swoon.
+This classic recipe for creamy banana pudding with condensed milk is sure to make you swoon.
 It is perfect for summer gatherings and is sure to become of your favorite desserts.

-This classic dessert has layers of creamy vanilla pudding, fresh bananas, and vanilla wafers.
+This old fashioned dessert has layers of creamy vanilla pudding, fresh bananas, and vanilla wafers.
 The creamy pudding mixture has condensed milk stirred in, so you know it is rich and delicious.

 Adding homemade whipped cream keeps it fluffy and luscious.
-It all comes together to make the perfect classic southern dessert.
+It all comes together to make the perfect classic southern banana pudding.

-There is just something about the combination of flavors and textures that make it the perfect comfort food.
+There is just something about the combination of flavors and textures that make this banana pudding the perfect comfort food.
 Make it for a BBQ, potluck or family gatherings and watch everyone go crazy for it.

 There are so many great ways to make it, but the recipe in the recipe card is our favorite way.
 It is quick easy and oh so good.